-The conditions that maximize the energy efficiency of ADSR were investigated.
-The main factors related with the core, relevant for the ADSR efficiency are the core $k{\rm eff}$, the material used for the converter and the level of the enrichment.

-The optimal value of $k{\rm eff}$ is in the range 0.985 - 0.988, ensuring a safe operation.

-The optimal energy for proton is 1-1.5 GeV.
+- The conditions that maximize the energy efficiency of ADSR were investigated.
+The main factors related with the core, relevant for the ADSR efficiency are the core, k{eff}, the material used for the converter and the level of the enrichment. - The optimal value of k{eff} is in the range 0.985 0.988, ensuring a safe operation. - The optimal energy for proton is 1-1.5 GeV.
 Ion beams starting with 4He realize higher energy gain than protons.
-The best choice is a beam of Li7 with energy 0.25-0.3 AGeV.

-The use of LBE converter is preferable for proton beams, and Be converter for ion beams.

-Large configurations that allow to obtain the needed value of k{eff} with lower enrichment are preferable, giving the possibility to relize longer cycles and to burn 15-20% from the actinides during cycle.
+The best choice is a beam of Li7 with energy 0.25-0.3 AGeV. - The use of LBE converter is preferable for proton beams, and for ion beams it is Be. - Large configurations that allow to obtain the needed value of k{eff} with lower enrichment are preferable, giving the possibility to realize longer cycles and to burn 15-20% from the actinides during cycle. - With beam intensities above 1016 energy gain higher than 15 is obtained which makes ADSR an efficient source of energy. - The analysis of various experiments meant to compare the efficiency of different beams concludes that the most reliable results can be obtained by measuring the distribution of fissions. - We propose a lead target LETASUR with large dimensions 100x100x150 cm, with central hole for the converter, and vertical and horizontal holes for the detectors.

-Carbide and nitride fuels are advantageous for ADSR, allowing higher reactor power.
-Electrical power of 750-800 MW can be obtained.

-With beam intensities above 1e16 energy gain higher than 15 is obtained which makes ADSR an efficient source of energy.

-The analysis of various experiments meant to compare the efficiency of different beams concludes that the most reliable results can be obtained by measuring the distribution of fissions.

-We propose a lead target LETASUR with large dimensions 100x100x150 cm, with central hole for the converter, and vertical and horizontal holes for the detectors.